newdigate/ExpressionMapper/README.md

 this allows services to be agnostic to data types.
 A bit like AutoMapper but specifically for predicate expressions.
 A service class depending on data query/command/subscription providers shouldnt need to be coupled to any platform specific data-types.

+for instance, the controller defined below does not need to be coupled to a specific entity, just a RecordType service entity class and can therefor be agnostic to database implementation

 ``` c#
 [ApiController]
 [Route("[controller]")]